 Reduce Intake Gradually

 For that reason, it's often necessary to gradually reduce how much caffeine you consume to help your body adjust to the changes.
-For example, reduce your coffee intake to 4 cups, wait a few days and then reduce it to 3 cups.
+For example, reduce your coffee intake to four cups, wait a few days and then reduce it to three cups.
 Once you've reduced your intake, drink caffeine in moderation, which is usually about 200 milligrams per day.

-This means that you shouldn't consume 500 milligrams one day and only 200 milligrams the next day because this difference can lead to withdrawal symptoms on the days you're consuming less.
-Educate yourself about how much caffeine the things you eat and drink contain, and then create a daily diet that keeps your intake the same.
+This means that you shouldn't consume 500 milligrams one day and only 200 milligrams the next day because this difference can lead to withdrawal symptoms on the days when you're consuming less.
+Educate yourself about how much caffeine is contained in the things you eat and drink and then create a daily diet that keeps your intake the same.

-If you're purposely reducing your caffeine intake, talk to your doctor about over-the-counter pain relievers.
+If you're intentionally reducing your caffeine intake, talk to your doctor about over-the-counter pain relievers.
 The ones that contain small amounts of caffeine might help ease the transition to consuming less caffeine each day.